Chipknip: 1996–2007: Countrywide usage

 In 2003, a lawsuit was filed against the municipality of Nijmegen who only allowed Chipknip payments at their parking meters.
 The verdict was ruled in favor of the lawyer who sued the municipality.
 German car-using customers avoided Nijmegen because they were unable to pay with anything except the Dutch Chipknip.
 A prepaid Chipcard was introduced by InterEGI (Interpay Elektronisch Geldinstelling B.V.) for foreigners who did not have a Dutch bank account.

 In 2004, Rabobank introduced voice controlled Chipknip deposit devices in retirement homes.

 On 4 March 2004, Interpay founded the spun off named Brands & Licences Betalingsverkeer Nederland, which would handle payment products so that Interpay could focus on transaction processing.
 On 17 May 2005, Currence was founded as a split-off from Interpay, who took over the Chipknip brand.

 As of 2006, there were 200.000 places where the Chipknip could be used, but this number also included locations where the Chipknip was deliberately made unusable by the merchant.

 Chris Hensen from NRC Handelsblad considered the Chipknip "the Lada of the payment systems".

 In 2006, Ilja Bruggeman from Platform Detailhandel Nederland said that merchants were not to blame for the low adoption of the Chipknip, because for them it would have been efficient, safe and cheap to implement.
 He described the consumers as unwilling to make use of the system, and because they were unwilling, merchants did not adopt the system more widely, creating a vicious cycle.

 In 2007, migration to an EMV chip was started, which made the chip compatible with both Chipknip and PIN.

 Most Dutch banks added the Chipknip chip to their standard payment cards, but the Postbank used separate cards for Chipknip and PIN.
 According to a spokesperson, this made it easier for people to lend their Chipknip card to other people due to the low risk.

 The Chipknip was mostly used in places where it is the only usable payment method, such as parking meters, vending machines or company cantines.

-"You are investing in something that is disappearing.
-It is hard to use, you keep having to deposit money onto the card and cannot easily check the current balance.
-The Chipknip was pushed through because it was easy and cheap for merchants, it did not start from a wish by the customer."